LUX-Core/lux/doc/build-osx.md

 software written by Eric Young (eay@cryptsoft.com) and UPnP software written by Thomas Bernard.

-Bhcoin authors:
+Lux authors:

 - Laszlo Hanyecz <solar@heliacal.net>
 - Douglas Huff <dhuff@jrbobdobbs.org>

 ## Notes

-* See readme-qt.rst for instructions on building Bhcoin QT, the graphical user interface.
+* See readme-qt.rst for instructions on building Lux QT, the graphical user interface.

 * Tested on 10.5 and 10.6 intel.
 PPC is not supported because it's big-endian.